Buying a New Air Conditioner Furnace

 Energy Efficiency

-The efficiency of your HVAC system depends on both its design and the home’s insulation.
-If the insulation in your home is inadequate heated air can escape through cracks in the walls and ceiling, forcing your HVAC system to work harder.
-Sealing these cracks, and putting more insulation to your attic, will improve the efficiency of your system.
+The efficiency of energy used by an HVAC system is based on its design as well as the insulation of your home.
+If your home is not adequately insulated, heated air could escape through cracks in the ceiling and walls, causing your system to work overtime.
+Sealing these cracks and putting in additional insulation to your attic could help make your system more efficient in energy usage.

-In addition to insulation, other improvements can make your air conditioner and furnace more efficient.
-Improved ductwork, newer compressors and variable-speed air conditioners can all reduce the amount of energy required to cool your home.
+Other improvements, like insulation, can improve the efficiency of your furnace and air conditioner.
+Improved ductwork, newer compressors and variable-speed air conditioners can all help reduce the energy used to cool your home.

 Lifespan